-- 4. Enter a description.

 - 5. Select any Related Objects you need to link to the adversary.
-This field is optional.

-- 6. Click the Add Adversary button.
+This field is optional. - 6.
+Click the Add Adversary button.

-See the Object Details section and its topics for details on adding context to an object such as adding sources, attributes, and related objects.
+See the About Object Details section and its topics for details on adding context to an object such as adding sources, attributes, and related objects.